-7. Confidentiality
+7. Confidentiality and Communication

 - 7.1.
 All staff will ensure that in line with DFE guidance on information sharing they will: Contribute to inter-agency working as part of its statutory duty.
 This includes work with the LA, SC, the police, health services and other services to protect the welfare of its pupils through the early help process and by contributing to inter-agency plans to provide additional support. - 7.2.
-In recognition of this, staff members are aware that whilst GDPR places a duty on school to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupils being place at the risk of harm.
+In recognition of this, staff members are aware that whilst the data protection act 2018 known as GDPR, places a duty on school to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupils being place at the risk of harm.
 They will be mindful that sharing early information is vital in ensuring that effective identification, assessment and appropriate service allocation is in place for pupils.
 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
 Information must be with the right people between and within agencies. - 7.3.
 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.

-- 7.4.
+Where it is in the public interest, and protects pupils from harm, information can be lawfully shared without the victim's consent, e.g. if doing so would assist the prevention, detection or prosecution of a serious crime.
+Before doing so, the DSL will weigh the victim's wishes against their duty to protect the victim and others.
+Where a referral is made against the victim's wishes, it is done so carefully with the reasons for the referral explained to the victim and specialist support offered. - 7.4.
 However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - 7.5.
+All child protection and safeguarding concerns will be treated in the strictest of confidence in accordance with school data protection policies.
+Therefore, the headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - 7.5.
+Where there is an allegation or incident of sexual abuse or sexual violence, the victim is entitled to anonymity by law; therefore, the school will consult its policy and agree on what information will be disclosed to staff and others, in particular the alleged perpetrator and their parents.
+Where a report of sexual violence or sexual harassment is progressing through the criminal justice system, the school will do all it can to protect the anonymity of the pupils involved in the case. - 7.6.
 We will always undertake to share our intention to refer a child to Social Care with parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with other professionals, including use of the NPCC when to call the police materials to determine the next step.